ningchencontact/azure-docs.zh-tw/articles/azure-functions/functions-monitoring.md

 ## <a name="configure-sampling"></a>設定取樣

-Application Insights 具有[取樣](../azure-monitor/app/sampling.md)功能，可防止您在尖峰負載時，于已完成的執行中產生太多遙測資料。 當傳入執行的速率超過指定的臨界值時，Application Insights 會開始隨機忽略部分傳入的執行。 每秒執行數上限的預設值為20（版本1.x 中為5個）。 您可以在 [host.json] 中設定取樣。  以下是範例：
+Application Insights has a [sampling](../azure-monitor/app/sampling.md) feature that can protect you from producing too much telemetry data on completed executions at times of peak load.
+When the rate of incoming executions exceeds a specified threshold, Application Insights starts to randomly ignore some of the incoming executions.
+The default setting for maximum number of executions per second is 20 (five in version 1.x). 您可以在 [host.json] 中設定取樣。  以下是範例：

 ### <a name="version-2x"></a>2\.x 版